Cosmological Models Without Singularity Based on RW Metric or A New Metric and their Explanation for Evolution of the Universe: Conjectures, action, energy-momentum tensor and field equations

-The other premise of the present model is the conventional $SU(5)$ grand unified theory $\left( GUT\right) .$ But it is easily seen that the present model does not rely on the special $GUT$.
-Provided the conjecture 1 and such a coupling as $\left( 10\right) $ are kept in a $GUT,$ the $GUT$ can be accepted.
+Other premises of the present model are the cosmological principle, the RW metric ($k=-1$ in the present model) and the conventional $SU(5)$ grand unified theory $\left( GUT\right) .$ But it is easily seen that the present model does not rely on the special $GUT$.
+Provided conjecture 1 and such a coupling as $\left( 2.10\right) $ are kept$,$ the $GUT$ can be accepted.

-In fact, only the conjecture 1 is essential.
-The other conjectures are obviously consistent with the conventional theory.